WINKY DINK AND YOU

 decided to not purchase the Magic Kit, which inspired their children to draw on

-the actual screen and ruin the sets.
+the actual screen and ruin their (relatively expensive) sets.

 Despite the show’s end, the series